SuperPWA/super-progressive-web-apps/readme.txt

 We are a duo who got excited about the idea.
 Our mission is simple: Help you build an awesome PWA that users would want to have on their home screen.

-When we first heard about PWA we wanted to learn everything about.
+When we first heard about PWA we wanted to learn everything about it.
 We have spent countless hours learning and wants to share it with the world.

 Please give us your constructive feedback and support.

 **Feature Requests, Issues, Pull Requests**

-Here is our repository on [Github](https://github.com/SuperPWA/Super-Progressive-Web-Apps).
+Here is our repository on [GitHub](https://github.com/SuperPWA/Super-Progressive-Web-Apps).
 Send us your pull requests, feature requests or issues, if any.

 == Installation ==

 To install this plugin:

-1. Install the plugin through the WordPress admin interface, or upload the plugin folder to /wp-content/plugins/ using ftp.
+1. Install the plugin through the WordPress admin interface, or upload the plugin folder to /wp-content/plugins/ using FTP.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to WordPress Admin > Settings > SuperPWA

 == Frequently Asked Questions ==

-= Which devices and browsers will it work? =
+= Which devices and browsers are supported? =

 Progressive web apps need browsers that support manifests and service workers.
 Currently Google Chrome (version 57+), Chrome for Android (62), Mozilla Firefox (57), Firefox for Android (58) are the major browsers that support PWA.

 The list is fast growing and is likely to be supported in most major browsers by the end of this year.

 == Screenshots ==